 Note:

 The precedence order fulfills the same purpose as the built-in template rules of [XSLT 1.0].
 Override semantics are always complete, that is all information provided via lower precedence is overriden by the higher precedence.
-E.g. defaults are overridden by inherited values, these are overriden by nodes selected via global rules, which are in turn overridden by local markup.
+E.g., defaults are overridden by inherited values and these are overriden by nodes selected via global rules, which are in turn overridden by local markup.

-Example 24: Conflicts between selections of ITS information which are resolved using the precedence order
+Example 24: Conflicts between selections of ITS information resolved using the precedence order

-The two elements title and author of this document should be treated as separate content when inside a prolog element, but as part of the content of their parent element otherwise.
+The two elements title and author of this document should be treated as separate content when inside a prolog element, but in other contexts as part of the content of their parent element.
 In order to make this distinction two withinTextRule elements are used:

 The first rule specifies that title and author in general should be treated as an element within text.
 This overrides the default.